Can neurological problems cause breathing problems?

 - Central hypoventilation

 - Abnormal breathing

 - Cluster breathing

-Another neurological disease that causes pulmonary troubles is multiple sclerosis.
-In most cases, the symptoms are dependent on the lesions which are affected.
+Another neurological disease that causes pulmonary trouble is multiple sclerosis.
+In most cases, the symptoms are dependent on the lesions.
 The symptoms include –

 - Diaphragmatic paralysis

 - Paroxysmal hyperventilation

 How can neurological problems cause breathing problems?